hyperb1iss/signalrgb-python/README.md

 ## 💻 Installation

-You can install the SignalRGB Python Client using pip:
+You can install signalrgb-python using pip:

 ```bash
 pip install signalrgb